BensThoughts/next-mdx-filesystem/README.md

 }
 ```

 This is a recursive data structure.
-You can walk the entire directory tree in
+You can walk the entire directory tree with
-the manner.
+it.
 Given a react component that displays a list of the `directories`
 property and all of the slugs within them you can let your users click through
 the directory tree or with the `shallow` option set to false you could display
 an entire directory tree all at once.